Funding growth, expansion, or other working capital requirements are always something business owners think about.

-Funding growth, expansion or other working capital requirements is always something on the minds of business owners.
-If you are seeking a business loan facility, your business credit score will be used as an indicator of your ability to repay the loan.
-In this article we explain what a business credit score is, why you want this to be a good score, what influences it and tips to improve it.
+If you are seeking a business loan facility, your business credit score will indicate your ability to repay the loan.
+In this article, we explain a business credit score, why you want it to be a good score, what influences it, and tips to improve it.

 What is a business credit score?

-Your business credit score is used by financial institutions (banks/lenders) as an indicator of your creditworthiness.
-It calculated using the information listed on your company credit file.
+Financial institutions (banks/lenders) use your business credit score as an indicator of your creditworthiness.
+It is calculated using the information listed on your company credit file.

 Why do you want to have a good business credit score?

 Having a good business credit score improves your chances of being able to secure finance to support and grow your business.
 It can also help to ensure you receive favourable terms on your loan.
-Hence it’s important to ensure your credit score remains at a positive level.
+Hence, it’s important to ensure your credit score remains positive.

-If you find that your credit score is slipping lower than usual there are ways in which you can improve this.
+If your credit score is slipping lower than usual, there are ways to improve it.

 What influences your business credit score?